 Those like the classic-meets-contemporary Valencia come with a fully upholstered headboard and all are compatible with their adjustable bases.

-Each one features sustainably sourced hardwood, kiln dried to ensure it won’t warp, steel legs, and premium plywood slats.
+Each bed features sustainably sourced hardwood, kiln dried to ensure it won’t warp, steel legs, and premium plywood slats.
 The upholstered exterior is either made of a cotton/poly “vintage velvet”, naturally dyed linen, or leather.
 But since they don’t provide specifics of how their leather is sourced and processed, we suggest avoiding these models.

 We know Saatva manufactures their bedding in a Fair Trade Certified factory in India and their mattresses and organic comforters in the USA, but we haven’t heard a response as to where their furniture is crafted.

 Saatva prioritizes durability, as seen in the premium woods and fortified joints of their bed frames and lifetime warranty on all mattresses—and a mattress recycling service when it does wear out.
-With nearly 150 fulfilment centers, most deliveries travel fewer than 100 miles.